 Mt Difficulty Lowburn Valley, McFelin Ridge,

-The fruit was hand-picked at peak ripeness on the 9th April, this was a cool season and yet we harvested the fruit earlier than we have in the past.
-The fruit was handled in an oxidative fashion, destemmed and pressed to barrel.
+The fruit was hand-picked at peak ripeness on the 12th of March.
+The fruit was destemmed to tank, stirred, then dropped to barrel with full solids.
 We fermented 100% of the juice in barrel with full solids using indigenous yeasts.
-11% new French oak was used for the wine’s maturation.
+18% new French oak was used for the wine’s maturation.
 Whilst maturing no lees stirring was utilised.
-The wine went through a partial (~70%) malolactic fermentation in spring, after which the barrels were stirred for a period.
-The wine was racked from barrel and filtered before being bottled, unfined, in March.
+The wine went through a partial (65%) malolactic fermentation.
+The wine was racked from barrel and filtered before being bottled, unfined, in March 2019.

 Alc.
 13.4% T/A 5.8gL-1 pH 3.38 Residual Sugar <1 gL-1